lucho1/JumpPointSearch/docs/README.md

 <video src="https://github.com/lucho1/JumpPointSearch/blob/master/docs/LANoirePathfindingFAIL.mp4" width="320" height="200" controls preload></video>

 ## Links to Additional Information
 All the information that I have used to build this research is linked all over the text in their respective sections or directly given.
-Also, you can find more interesting links and additional information (from which, in some cases, I also extracted information for this web) here:
+Also, you can find more interesting links and additional information (from which I also extracted information) here:

  * [Discussion](https://cstheory.stackexchange.com/questions/11855/how-do-the-state-of-the-art-pathfinding-algorithms-for-changing-graphs-d-d-l) on different pathfinding algorithms, explanations and links to articles explaining them.